Parenting coordinator: Concepts

-Any party that does not agree with the PC recommendations can file a motion with the court to make a decision on the disputed issue.
-Either party can also ask court to appoint a new PC to the case, but has to provide sufficient evidences to convince the court that valid reasons exist.
+Any party that does not agree with the parenting coordinator recommendations can file a motion, asking the court to decide the disputed issue.
+Either party can also ask the court to appoint a new parenting coordinator to the case, but has to provide sufficient evidence to convince the court that valid reasons exist.

 Financial charges

 Parental coordinators charge parents involved for the time they have spent with the children according to the rates they have established as mental health or law professionals.
 Parents normally split the charges according to their court order.

 Guidance and oversight

 Parental Time Coordination is controlled and reviewed by boards of mental health professionals who are often involved in the supervision of parental time themselves.
-If a complaint to the board is filed, and either the complaining party or the PC believes that the complaint cannot be resolved, either party can file a motion to the court to terminate the PC’s services.
+If a complaint to the board is filed, and either the complaining party or the PC believes that the complaint cannot be resolved, either party can file a motion to the court to terminate the PC's services.
 The boards of mental health professionals have very limited authority in regulation of civil rights violations, because only US state and federal courts have jurisdiction and authority to ensure protection of and to redress deprivation of rights secured by Law.

+The Association of Family and Conciliation Courts (AFCC) publishes guidelines and standards.
+These include Guidelines for Parenting Plan Evaluations in Family Law Cases (2022), which replaces Model Standards of Practice for Child Custody Evaluation (2006).
+AFCC explains:"the Model Standards have been renamed Guidelines, highlighting that AFCC does not intend them to define mandatory practice or to be used to create rules or standards of liability....The term Child Custody Evaluations has been replaced with Parenting Plan Evaluations.
+This reflects an important shift away from the term 'child custody,' which connotes possession and control of children rather than responsibility for their care."